ASFHyP3/hyp3-docs/README.md

 ### Enable or disable the announcement banner

 We can display a site-wide banner for important announcements.
-The content of this banner is specified in [`overrides/main.html`](overrides/main.html).
-This file should contain the following placeholder text when the banner is not in use:
+The content of this banner is specified in [`overrides/main.html`](overrides/main.html), which should contain the following placeholder text when the banner is not in use:

 ```html
 {% extends "partials/main.html" %}